5idneyD/FinancialForecasts/README.md

 # SimpleAccounting

-I'm making a basic Accounting Website that is usable for small businesses and sole traders.
+I'm making my own accounting app that is usable for small businesses and sole traders.

 I hope for it to become a professionally used application that anyone can access and use.